kyeager4/ksulib/README.md

 ## Test a single query on the test server.
 query_example2 <- run_ksu_search("hours", production=FALSE)

 ## You can also test more than one query at a time by supplying a character vector.
+## Use quotations around each query, and separate each query by a comma.
 myterms <- c("hours", "locations", "academic search complete")

 query_example3 <- run_ksu_search(myterms)